Mrs Neena Mahal, Chair

-Neena brings to the Lanarkshire NHS Board her wide ranging experience in governance alongside strong analytical and interpersonal skills with a good understanding of partnership working.
-She lives in Cumbernauld.
+Neena brings to the Board extensive experience in corporate governance, strong strategic and interpersonal skills and a track record in partnership working.

 Mr Philip Campbell, Vice Chair

 Mr Philip Campbell, a graduate of Glasgow Caledonian University has spent his career in safety, financial and customer-facing roles, latterly holding senior positions with National Express and First Group.
 He has a proven track record of delivering customer service improvements in complex organisations that are dealing with substantial change, and with financial, performance and customer challenges.

 Philip brings to the board a combination of customer service, financial, audit and inspection skills along with extensive experience of organisational reviews, efficiency and continuous improvement measures.
 He currently helps deliver full time, unpaid care for a family member who suffers from cerebral palsy and hydrocephalus which gives him experience of how healthcare is delivered to vulnerable adults in Lanarkshire.